angular/bower-material/README.md

 bower update
 ```

-## Using the Angular Material Library
+## Using the AngularJS Material Library

-Now that you have installed the Angular libraries, simply include the scripts and
+Now that you have installed the AngularJS libraries, simply include the scripts and
 stylesheet in your main HTML file, in the order shown in the example below.
 Note that npm
 will install the files under `/node_modules/angular-material/` and bower will install them
 under `/bower_components/angular-material/`.